teco-kit/DeployAndActivate/README.md

-aandd - activate and deploy (working title)
+DeployAndActivate (working title)
 =====

-This package is a collection of three web services for automatic activation and deployment of node apps.
+This package is a collection of three web services for automatic deployment and activation of node apps.

 =====

 Install:

-    cd aandd
+    cd DeployAndActivate
     npm install

 After that everything should be set up.